lonycell/grafana.v7/docs/sources/features/explore/index.md

 ### Loki-specific features

-As mentioned, one of the log integrations is for the new open source log aggregation system from Grafana Labs - [Loki](https://github.com/grafana/loki).
+As mentioned, one of the log integrations is for the new open source log aggregation system from ThingSPIN Labs - [Loki](https://github.com/grafana/loki).
 Loki is designed to be very cost effective, as it does not index the contents of the logs, but rather a set of labels for each log stream.
 The logs from Loki are queried in a similar way to querying with label selectors in Prometheus.
 It uses labels to group log streams which can be made to match up with your Prometheus labels.
-Read more about Grafana Loki [here](https://github.com/grafana/loki) or the Grafana Labs hosted variant: [Grafana Cloud Logs](https://grafana.com/loki).
+Read more about ThingSPIN Loki [here](https://github.com/grafana/loki) or the ThingSPIN Labs hosted variant: [ThingSPIN Cloud Logs](https://grafana.com/loki).

 See [Loki's data source documentation](../datasources/loki) on how to query for log data.